CAE Reading and Use of English Practice Test 12

 Dwarf (v) — to make something look small or insignificant in comparison.
 My recent accomplishments have been dwarfed by my brother – he has recently become the president of a large business.

 Merit (something) (v) — to qualify for or to be worthy of something.
-I am not sure if coming second in a local marathon merits such praise from the media.
+I am not sure if finishing second in a local marathon merits such praise from the media.

 Lukewarm (adj) — barely or unpleasantly warm.
 I finished my lukewarm coffee and headed home.